bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/4 Precipitation hardening/causing precipitation hardening.md

 Here you can see how overaging can lead to precipitates that are too large, which allows for them to be cut and decreases yield strength:
 ![[Pasted image 20211117213342.png]]

+Higher temperatures increases the atom's energy allowing a higher [[temperatures effect on diffusion|diffusion rate]] but this also reduces peak strength as seen below:
 ![[Pasted image 20211117213503.png]]